 "To work, I'm already late.
 Sorry again, sir!"
 They rotated, going into opposite directions, parting ways.
 Draco caught a glimpse of the woman.

 She had long, brunette hair, with curls that tousled like glorious grape vines.
 She had a small figure, about a little over five feet.
-Her dainty fingers brushed her hair strands to her right ear.
-She had a cute, button nose, brown eyes, and skin that glowed as it was lit upon by the sun.
+Her dainty fingers brushed her hair strands away from her face to the back of her right ear.
+She had a cute button nose, brown eyes, and skin that glowed as it was lit upon by the sun.

 He knew that face all too well.

 It was Hermione Granger.